 This covers the cost of providing electricity to your home.
 It includes power lines, equipment, labor, substations and other operating costs necessary to serve each meter in our service territory.
 The account charge is not a new charge.
 We have always built in a fixed fee in your monthly bill to cover our operating costs.
 Now, we will be clearly showing how it factors into your total.

-If you are interested in saving money on your bill when this new rate structure goes into effect, we encourage you to being familiarizing yourself with your daily usage.
+If you are interested in saving money on your bill when this new rate structure goes into effect, we encourage you to begin familiarizing yourself with your daily usage.
 You can do that on the BREC App or the Member Service Portal on the website.
 Click here for directions on using these tools.
 By reviewing hourly breakdowns on a regular basis, you can determine when you tend to use the most power and when you have the opportunity to save.
+Using power during the other 21 hours of the day that are not PEAK hours can save you as much as 7 cents per kilowatt hour.

 We have six billing cycles each month.
 Your October bill will reflect your usage on the EmPOWERment rate for September.